viz-prakash/vijay.github.io/_pages/about.md

 Research Interest
 ------
 I am interested in all aspects of computer security; as I am in early stage of my career, I am trying to find my niche.
- In particular, I would like to build tools or OS constructs to help in building secure softwares, building systems to make internet little bit more safe, and conduct empirical studies to find out flaws in online platforms.
-I have also curiosity towards applied cryptography.
+In general, I want to improve digital security and privacy by creating tools or OS constructs for the development of secure software, building systems that make the internet safer, and conducting studies that reveal security issues in online platforms.

 I like participating in security competitions, like Capture the Flag (CTF) and blue team competitions, permiting time.
 I play CTF with KernelSanders (UF Security Information Security team)